mila-iqia/mila-docs/docs/Userguide_portability_modules.rst

 Python by default uses the user site package first and packages provided by ``module`` last to not interfere with your installation.
-If you want to skip packages installed in your site package (in your /home folder), you have to start Python with the ``-s`` flag.
+If you want to skip packages installed in your site-packages folder (in your /home directory), you have to start Python with the ``-s`` flag.

 To check which package is loaded at import, you can print ``package.__file__`` to get the full path of the package.